 DePuy Synthes Attune Knee Replacement System Failures

 Knee replacements are one of the most common orthopedic surgeries performed in the U.S. Roughly 600,000 of these operations are conducted each year, hopefully providing up to 15 years or more of pain-free stability and mobility for many patients.
-However, a significant number of DePuy Synthes Attune Knee Replacement system recipients are experiencing painful, dangerous side effects from our internal discussions and review.
+However, based on internal discussions and review, our Attune knee replacement failure lawyers have learned that a significant number of DePuy Synthes Attune Knee Replacement system recipients are experiencing painful, dangerous side effects.

-What are the Reported Problems Associated with the Attune Knee?
+What are the Reported Problems Associated with the DePuy Attune Knee Implant?

-Patients have reported premature device failure and serious side effects as early as a few months following surgery, the U.S. Food and Drug Administration (FDA) says.
+Patients have reported premature complications in both metal knee replacements and plastic knee replacements, and serious side effects as early as a few months following surgery, the U.S. Food and Drug Administration (FDA) says.

-A growing number of patients have lodged complaints with the FDA and our office regarding the following component issues with the Attune Knee Replacement system:
+A growing number of patients have lodged complaints with the FDA and our law firm regarding the following component issues with the Attune Knee Replacement system:

 - Loss of, or failure to bond